-Combining acquisitions of the same class:
+Combining acquisitions of the same type:

 One year must elapse over the Zakatable property in order for Zakat to be required upon it.
-However, this is subject to a qualification in which a person has Nisab of a particular class of Zakatable property (e.g. gold, silver, cash, etc) and during the course of the Zakat year acquires property of the same class from any source whatsoever.
-Then this newly acquired property is added to the previously existing Zakatable property of the same class, and Zakat is pavable on the whole amount at the end of that Zakat year - without calculating a separate Zakat year for each separate acquisition.
+However, this is subject to a qualification in which a person has Nisab of a particular type of Zakatable property (e.g. gold, silver, cash, etc) and during the course of the Zakat year acquires property of the same type from any source whatsoever.
+Then this newly acquired property is added to the previously existing Zakatable property of the same type, and Zakat is payable on the whole amount at the end of that Zakat year - without calculating a separate Zakat year for each separate acquisition.
 For example, a person has cash of \$5,000 and during the course of the Zakat year receives a further sum of \$10,000 by way of a gift.
 He must pay Zakat on the sum of \$15,000 at the end of that Zakat year.

 The calculator below is based on 2.5% of total net worth available at the end of one lunar year.
-For a detailed Zakat Calculator visit www.hidaya.org/zakat.
+For a detailed Zakat Calculator visit: www.hidaya.org/zakat

-Total Gold Value (excluding jewels) \$
+Total Silver Value (excluding jewels) ф ф

-Total Silver Value

-(excluding jewels) \$
+(excluding jewels)

+Cash an hand +

-Cash on hand \$
+Cash on hand ₽

-Checking Account \$

-Savings Account \$
+Personal Bank Account(s) \$

 Business Bank Account(s) \$

 Stocks \$

 Mutual Funds \$

-Business Merchandise \$
+Business Merchandise Inventory \$

-Inventory ۳

-Retirement Plans \$
+Retirement Plans (401K/IRA/etc.) \$

-(401K/IRA/etc.) ٩

-Real Estate (excluding +

-personal residence) \$
+Real Estate (excluding personal residence) \$

 Accounts Receivable \$

-Other funds (profits,trust 4

-accounts, partnerships,etc) \$
+Other funds (profits,trust accounts, partnerships,etc) \$

 Sub Total \$

 Less deductible liabilities \$

 Total \$

-Total x 0.025 (Zakat you ф

-have to pay) \$
+Total x 0.025 (Zakat you have to give) \$